DomiHuber/3D-TicTacToe/README.md

 Two rule variants can be selected before starting:

-- **Remain in Square** — Stay in the current active sub-board if your move would direct the opponent to an already won board.
+- **Remain in Square:** Stay in the current active sub-board if your move would direct the opponent to an already won board.
 If that move also wins the current sub-board, the next player can choose any remaining sub-board.
-- **Free Choice** — If your move directs the opponent to an already won sub-board, they can freely choose any remaining sub-board.
+- **Free Choice:** If your move directs the opponent to an already won sub-board, they can freely choose any remaining sub-board.

 <table>
   <tr>